Quanghihicoder/MediScribe/README.md

 # 🧩 MediScribe – Speech to Clinical Notes

-MediScribe is a full-stack web app that lets you upload your speech and get instant clinical notes.
+MediScribe is a full-stack web app that allows you to upload your speech and instantly generate clinical notes.

 Give me a ⭐️ if you like this project.